HUB

 PROFESSIONAL BACKGROUND: why law?

-Attending the Museum of Corruption in Ukraine was a decisive experience that inspired me to help my country fight against corruption.
-Unfortunately, one of the biggest challenges in Ukraine was the bad treatment and underestimation of young professionals.
+Attending the Museum of Corruption in Ukraine was a decisive experience that inspired me to study law in order to contribute to the fight against corruption in my home country.

 FORCED EMIGRATION